 - And better authority (which is what this article is about)

-All else being equal — excellent stuff going up against excellent stuff — the tie breaker goes to the highest DA (as a proxy for overall strength).
+All else being equal — excellent stuff going up against excellent stuff (not this crap from content writing services) — the tie breaker goes to the highest DA (as a proxy for overall strength).

 Here’s why this matters.